tmtanzeel/widget-gui/README.md

 * css: contains the styling for the application - Main.css
 * images: contains icon for different weather conditions
 * jar-file: contains the jar file that you have to add to the classpath manually - java-json.jar

+### Change location
+Click on the location icon to change the location.
+A dialouge box will pop up.
+Enter city and country there.
+Country is not mandatory but it is recommended to provide country along with the city to avoid ambiguity.

 ## Built With